pantheon-systems/documentation/source/content/guides/drupal-9-from-community.md

 date: 07/06/2022
 ---

 Distributions are pre-made packages that you can use to simplify creating and setting up a Drupal website.
-Using Drupal distributions is exceptionally helpful if you want to create a website but don't want to build it from scratch.
+Drupal distributions are exceptionally helpful if you want to create a website, but don't want to build it from scratch.

-In short, you should start by following the documentation provided with the community distribution; then continuing with the following process.
+Start by following the documentation provided with the community distribution; then continue with the following steps.

 ## Requirements

 - You are managing site dependencies using Composer.
-If not, and you can [convert a standard Drupal site to a Composer managed site](/docs/guides/composer-convert).
+If not, you can [convert a standard Drupal site to a Composer managed site](/guides/composer-convert).

 ## Create an Empty Upstream